 I forgot to register.
 Can I still vote?

-If all voter registration deadlines have been missed, a bona fide resident of the town of Greenwich may register to vote and cast a ballot at a specific election day registration location, on the second floor of Greenwich Town Hall.
-Election day registration is from 6 a.m. to 8 p.m.
+Yes, this is known as Election Day Registration (EDR).
+If all voter registration deadlines have been missed, a bona fide resident of the town of Greenwich may register to vote and cast a ballot at a specific election day registration location in Town Hall only.
+This location is currently the Lounge in the Lower Level of Greenwich Town Hall.
+Election Day Registration is from 6 a.m. to 8 p.m.

-Election Day Registration is for regular elections only.
+Election Day Registration (EDR) is for regular elections only.
 Special Elections and Primaries do not have EDR.

 Proof of Identity / Residency